 How to Apply

 Applications must be submitted via the online form.
-In preparation for your application, please review the full call for applications and a copy of the application.
+In preparation for your application, please review the application details in the call for applications.

 A cohort of 38 faculty members met in July 2019 and engaged in professional development activities, including an assessment of current leadership style and skills and work to accomplish identified goals.
 Representing a variety of backgrounds, experiences, and skills, the AACN Fellows have developed the necessary tools to be leaders in the academic nursing world.